smogon/pokemon-showdown/mods/gennext/README.md

   Surf over Hydro Pump, other pokemon are recommended not to use Justified

-- Weak Armor reduces incoming move damage by 1/8 of the user's max HP and increases the user's Speed for the first hit after switch-in (and does not activate again until the next switch-in) instead of its previous effect
+- Weak Armor reduces incoming move damage by 1/10 of the user's max HP and increases the user's Speed for the first hit after switch-in (and does not activate again until the next switch-in) instead of its previous effect

-- Shell Armor and Battle Armor reduce incoming move damage by 1/8 of the user's max HP in addition to their crit negation (also, Shell Armor is removed when using Shell Smash)
+- Shell Armor and Battle Armor reduce incoming move damage by 1/10 of the user's max HP in addition to their crit negation (also, Shell Armor is removed when using Shell Smash)

-- Magma Armor reduces incoming move damage by 1/8 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Shell Armor
+- Magma Armor reduces incoming move damage by 1/10 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Shell Armor

-- Adaptability is now 1.33x to non-STAB moves instead of to STAB moves
+- Adaptability is now 1.33x to non-STAB moves instead of to STAB moves Crawdaunt is given Tough Claws to compensate

 - Shadow Tag now lasts only one turn